Risotto Funghi Recipe

-I love Italian food!, especially risotto funghi and pasta; the word that better describe my passion is Cooking.
+I love Italian food!, especially risotto Funghi and pasta; the word that better describes my passion is Cooking.
 I love to cook, find new recipes and make experiments in my kitchen.

 Of course, at the beginning, the only thing I did was to cut the onions and veggies, but even for that, there is an art in the way you cut onions, and I stay in the hope that one day my duties would be, upgrade it, with this in mind I stayed for 3 more months.

-Make risotto is not complicated, but it has some tricks to make them even better, consequently I decide to prepare this delicious and one of the favorite risottos for you!
+Make risotto is not complicated, but it has some tricks to make them even better, consequently I decided to prepare this delicious and one of the favorite risottos for you!